tekunotri/solarlighthud-redux/readme.md

 To fix, or not to fix?
 That is the question.

 # Note for Team Comtress 2 Users

 This HUD technically works in TC2 (though without any support for the new menus), but requires a modification.

 Something in the first-run script causes an instant game crash upon launch.
 This can be resolved by deleting customization.cfg or modifying valve.rc

 * I'm pretty sure HUD customization menus don't work in most sourcemods anyway due to the lack of Sixense commands
+* There are no buttons for Comtress options menus, but attempting to open the matchmaking menu will at least present the Quickplay menu

 # REDUX PATCH NOTES (compared to old 2018 SolarLightHUD):